 Alternatively, the agency may charge a flat fee not more than $2 if it reasonably believes that the cost of a request is equal to or higher than $2.
 However, any agency that does this cannot charge any of the above fees or charge additional fees for records produced in installments.

 The Washington Public Records Act does not explicitly provide any fee waivers.
 In most cases, physical copies of desired public records cost copy or duplication fees.
-However, within the limits of its rules and regulations, an agency may waive request fees for public records (RCW 42.56.120(4)).
+However, within the limits of its rules and regulations, an agency may waive request fees for public records ( see RCW 42.56.120(4)).

-The free public records Washington has may only be obtainable by searching public databases provided by public agencies.
+Free public records searches in Washington may only be obtainable by searching public databases provided by public agencies.
 Some agencies regularly update online repositories containing some of the non-confidential information they maintain, and provide the information free of charge.
 However, record seekers must note that information obtained online may not always be accurate and is usually not certified.
-Examples include the Washington Department of Corrections’ inmate search page and the state’s sex offender registry.
+Examples include the Washington Department of Corrections inmate search page and the state’s sex offender registry.

 Do I Need to State My Purpose When Requesting Public Records in Washington?